OriginProtocol/dshop/docs/dshop/deployment/first-run.md

 Enter the super-admin information on the onboarding page.

 **IMPORTANT**: For GCP, make sure to use the password provided on the console after the deployment was completed.
 For AWS, use the intstance ID.
+For Azure, it's the `vmId` of the Virtual Machine.

 ![Registration](images/firstrun-registration.png)